What is labor?

 Bloody show.
 A small amount of mucus, slightly mixed with blood, may be expelled from the vagina indicating a woman is in labor.

 Contractions.
-Contractions (uterine muscle spasms) occurring at intervals of less than ten minutes are usually an indication that labor has begun.
+Contractions (uterine muscle spasms) occurring at intervals of less than 10 minutes are usually a sign that labor has begun.
 Contractions may become more frequent and severe as labor progresses.

 Rupture of amniotic sac (bag of waters).
 Labor sometimes begins with amniotic fluid gushing or leaking from the vagina.
-Women who experience a rupture of the amniotic sac should go to the hospital immediately and contact their physician or midwife.
-The majority of women go into labor within hours after the amniotic sac breaks.
+Women who experience a rupture of the amniotic sac should go to the hospital immediately and contact their healthcare provider.
+Most women go into labor within hours after the amniotic sac breaks.
 If labor still has not begun after 24 hours, a woman may be hospitalized for labor to be induced.
 This step is often taken to prevent infections and delivery complications.

 What are the different stages of labor?

 Each labor is different.
-However, labor typically is divided into three stages:
+However, labor typically is divided into 3 stages:

-First Stage.
-This is the onset of labor to complete dilation and is divided into the latent phase, when contractions are becoming more frequent (usually 5 to 20 minutes apart) and somewhat stronger, and the active phase.
+First stage.
+This is the onset of labor to complete dilation and is divided into the latent phase and the active phase.
 Women can have very strong, painful contractions during the latent phase.
-The cervix dilates (opens approximately three or four centimeters) and effaces (thins out).
+The cervix dilates (opens approximately 3 or 4 centimeters) and effaces (thins out).
 Some women may not recognize that they are in labor if their contractions are mild and irregular.

 |Click Image to Enlarge|

-The latent phase is usually the longest and least intense phase of labor.
+The latent phase is when contractions become more frequent (usually 5 to 20 minutes apart) and somewhat stronger.
+This is usually the longest and least intense phase of labor.
 The mother-to-be may be admitted to the hospital during this phase.
-Pelvic exams are performed to determine the dilatation of the cervix.
+Pelvic exams are done to determine the dilatation of the cervix.

-Second Stage.
-The second stage of labor begins when the cervix is completely opened and ends with the delivery of the baby.
+Second stage.
+The second stage of labor starts when the cervix is completely opened and ends with the delivery of the baby.
 The second stage is often referred to as the "pushing" stage.
 During the second stage, the woman becomes actively involved by pushing the baby through the birth canal to the outside world.
 When the baby's head is visible at the opening of the vagina, it is called "crowning."
-The second stage is shorter than the first stage, and may take between 30 minutes to three hours for a woman's first pregnancy.
+The second stage is shorter than the first stage, and may take between 30 minutes to 3 hours for a woman's first pregnancy.